Tookerton21/flaschen_and_kinnect_rs/README.md

 ## Instructions
-	- One must clone and download the [flaschen taschen](https://github.com/hzeller/flaschen-taschen.git) project.
+* One must clone and download the [flaschen taschen](https://github.com/hzeller/flaschen-taschen.git) project.
-	- Follow the [instructions](https://github.com/hzeller/flaschen-taschen/blob/master/server/README.md) to set up the server aspect of the project.
+* Follow the [instructions](https://github.com/hzeller/flaschen-taschen/blob/master/server/README.md) to set up the server aspect of the project.
 If you do not have an led display follow the instructions to run in your terminal.
-	-Install the [OpenKinect/libfreenect](https://github.com/OpenKinect/libfreenect.git) dependencies on your computer.
+* Install the [OpenKinect/libfreenect](https://github.com/OpenKinect/libfreenect.git) dependencies on your computer.
 So that the wrappers for the rust crate work correctly on your computer.
 If working on a mac, you can brew install the dependencies.
-	- To Be continued
+* To Be continued

 ## Flaschen Tashen Display Pictures
 Front Display of Screen: